Yangshengbin2007/memetale/Readme.md

 ## License / credits

-Course / individual project for advanced programming; assets and story belong to the author.
-Update this section if you add a formal license.
+Course / individual project for advanced programming; story belong to the author.